 This Vlog was put together in conjunction with Essex Libraries and gives an overview of the 3-Act Story Structure, covering what makes a brilliant beginning, a magnificent middle and an excellent ending.
 It is a great starting point to understand a Picture Book story arc.

-This blog is kindly hosted by the brilliant folks at Picture Book Den and can be found here.
+This blog answers all the questions that I had when I first started writing in rhyme.
+It includes research on the most commonly used rhyme and metre patterns.
+It is kindly hosted by the brilliant folks at Picture Book Den and can be found here.

 So how to write a rhyming picture book…?

 So many agents seem to say that they don’t want rhyming texts and yet bookshops are full of rhyming picture books, so what is going on?

 The answer seems to be that no one wants bad rhyming picture books, and agents would sometimes rather see no rhyme at all, rather than rifle through the piles of bad rhyme to find something they like.

 So how to rhyme well?
 This is the thing it took me the longest time to understand when I first started writing, so I thought I would provide a handy little ‘How To’ guide for all ‘would-be rhymers’ out there.

 Just a quick word before we start.
 It will never matter how well you rhyme if you haven’t got a good strong story.
 Rhyme should always follow the story and not the other way around.

 First up, it’s not all about the rhyme… its all about the metre.

 Most people can tell you which words rhyme and which words don’t.
 What most people are less aware of is metre, and metre is absolutely key to good rhyming texts.
 It is particularly important for picture books as the books are intended to be read out loud and therefore need to roll off the tongue.
 Good metre gives the text a predictable rhythm and helps the reader.